When to use the emergency room - adult

 - Minor injuries, such as sprains, back pain, minor cuts and burns, minor broken bones, or minor eye injuries

-If you are not sure what to do, and you don’t have one of the serious conditions listed above, call your doctor.
-If the office is not open, your phone call will be forwarded to someone.
-Describe your symptoms to the doctor who answers your call, and find out what you should do.
+If you are not sure what to do, and you don't have one of the serious conditions listed above, call your provider.
+If the office is not open, your phone call may be forwarded to someone.
+Describe your symptoms to the provider who answers your call, and find out what you should do.

-Your doctor or health insurance company may also offer a nurse telephone advice hotline.
+Your provider or health insurance company may also offer a nurse telephone advice hotline.
 Call this number and tell the nurse your symptoms for advice on what to do.

 Before you have a medical problem, learn what your choices are.
 Check the website of your health insurance company.
 Put these telephone numbers in the memory of your phone: